tanthanh85/network-automation-course/modules/10_router_central_management/theory.md

 ### Summary

 Building a centralized configuration management console with Python Flask empowers network administrators with a unified, user-friendly interface for router management.
-This involves managing device inventory, performing CLI-based operations (reboot, backup, log collection) via Netmiko, and monitoring performance (CPU, memory, bandwidth) via RESTCONF.
+This involves managing device inventory using SQLite, performing CLI-based operations (reboot, backup, log collection) via Netmiko, and monitoring performance (CPU, memory, bandwidth) via RESTCONF.
 Background tasks ensure GUI responsiveness for long-running operations.
 The console can be extended to include automated alerting, transforming reactive troubleshooting into proactive network management.

 ### Key Takeaways

 *   **Centralized Console:** A single web GUI (Flask) for managing network devices.
-*   **Inventory Management:** Store device details in a YAML file.
+*   **Inventory Management:** Store device details in an **SQLite database**.
 *   **Router Control (Netmiko):** Automate reboots, config backups, and log collection.
 *   **Monitoring (RESTCONF):** Collect CPU, memory, and interface utilization data.
 *   **Flask UI:** Display real-time data in a web browser.
 *   **Background Tasks:** Use `threading` for long-running operations to keep Flask responsive.
 *   **Automated Alerts:** Integrate with Email, Telegram, or Slack for proactive notifications.
-*   **Scalability:** This is a basic console; enterprise-grade solutions often use databases, message queues, and more robust web frameworks.
+*   **Scalability:** This is a basic console; enterprise-grade solutions often use client-server databases, message queues, and more robust web frameworks.

 ---